Normal Landings in a GlaStar

 I marvel at the feel and authority of the GlaStar in a climb, especially at slow airspeeds.
 Let's look at a normal climb, best...

-Crosswinds in a GlaStar
+Crosswinds in the GlaStar

 Transition Training Challenges